farbodsz/UsefulViews/README.md

 ## Usage

 Below is a basic example of how `LabelledSpinner` can be used.
-There will be a full example app showcasing more of its features Soon(TM)...
+There is also a sample app [you can view on this repository](https://github.com/FarbodSalamat-Zadeh/LabelledSpinner/tree/master/sample), showcasing `LabelledSpinner`'s features in more detail.

 XML layout file:
 ```xml